AustinAWhite/md5_sha256/README.md

 # mySSL
-Purly an intellectual persuit in an attempt to understand how common crpytographic hashing functions work
+Purely an intellectual persuit in an attempt to understand how common crpytographic hashing functions work

 ### Installing